Introduction

 ...

-latestis not provided.
-Pick an explicit version.
+latesttag is not provided.
+Please pick an explicit version.

 The images expect target.ini and rbls.ini in the following location: